liao961120/post_migration/content/post/svg2png.md

 ---

 I recently found a great [course about web programming](https://courses.edx.org/courses/course-v1:HarvardX+CS50W+Web/course/) on edX and learned a lot from it (I knew little about back-end web development and were unfamiliar with JavaScript).
-When I learned that it is possible to [*draw* an SVG with the mouse in the browser](https://video.cs50.net/web/2018/spring/lectures/6?t=1h35m5s), some interesting stuff came up to me <!--more-->  --- *can I download the SVG after I finished drawing?* I found some solutions on the web pretty easily.
+When I learned that it is possible to [*draw* an SVG with the mouse in the browser](https://video.cs50.net/web/2018/spring/lectures/6?t=1h35m5s), some interesting stuff came up to me   --- *can I download the SVG after I finished drawing?* I found some solutions on the web pretty easily.
 Meanwhile, another interesting idea came upon --- *can I use the browser to convert local SVG images to PNG images?*
 It turns out that this is completely possible with pure JavaScript.
 I started to realize how mighty web browsers are.

 As an exercise to familiarize myself with JavaScript, I implemented this idea in a simple static web page, [svg2png](https://svg2png.yongfu.name), which can convert multiple SVG images to PNG images (with options to set the resolution of the PNGs).